 Booth wrote, “A population sodden with drink, steeped in vice, eaten up by every social and physical malady, these are the denizens of Darkest England amidst whom my life has been spent, and to whose rescue I would now summon all that is best in the manhood and womanhood of our land.”

-His social campaign was illustrated (page 18), displaying the eight elements of suffering Booth aimed to address from prostitution to criminals, drink or destitution.
-In this issue, we’re exploring The Salvation Army’s history of social service and featuring current work that still addresses what Booth outlined in his plan.
+His social campaign was illustrated, displaying the eight elements of suffering Booth aimed to address from prostitution to criminals, drink or destitution.
+Today, The Salvation Army’s history of social service continues to influence its work in more than 131 countries with elements that still address what Booth outlined in his plan.

 Yet the organization has always had one goal.

 As Booth’s daughter, Evangeline, who led The Salvation Army in America and went on to become the fourth General, later wrote, “Service is our watchword, and there is no reward equal to that of doing the most good to the most people in the most need.”

 The following helps us learn more about William Booth and his family as we recognize Founder’s Day.

 Following Jesus’ example, “Whatsoever you do to the least of my brothers that you do to me also,” Booth instructed followers to work in the public sphere.
 Jesus called on the faithful to redeem public life.
 Salvationists sought to effect this redemption with soup, soap and salvation.
 Soup, the first step, meant addressing material needs.
 Booth reminds us that the most basic expression of faith in public life is taking care of one another—feeding, nursing, sheltering and sustaining physical beings that are made in God’s image.

 If this seems axiomatic, then recall that in Booth’s day, there were no food stamps and very few soup kitchens.
 Homeless shelters were practically nonexistent, neither were there many programs for job training.
 The poor were not welcome in most churches, and society had no concept of a social safety net.